 - Giardino Giusti – a Renaissance garden first planted in the 15th century.
 From its top level, you can enjoy stunning views of Verona.

-There are many more beautiful sights and unique locations to visit in Verona, Italy on a day trip from Venice.
+There are many more beautiful sights and unique locations to visit in Verona, Italy on a day trip from Milan.
 To make sure that you can see it all in a day, have a look at this blog post:

 What Is Your Personal Experience of Travelling from Venice to Verona?